 (k) The Subscriber agrees to deliver to the Company such other information as to certain matters under the 1933 Act, the 1940 Act and the U.S. Investment Advisers Act of 1940, as amended (the “Advisers Act”) as the Company may reasonably request (including, but not limited to, the Investor Suitability Questionnaire) in order to ensure compliance with such Acts and the availability of any exemption thereunder.

 (m) The Subscriber has reviewed the Memorandum, the Certificate, the Bylaws, the Advisory Agreement and the Administration Agreement, and has read and understands the risks of, and other considerations relating to, a purchase of Shares and the Company’s investment objectives, policies and strategies, including, but not limited to, the information contained in the Memorandum.
 The Subscriber was offered the Shares through private negotiations, not through any general solicitation or general advertising.
-Other than as set forth herein and in the Memorandum, the Certificate, the Bylaws, the Advisory Agreement and the Administration Agreement, the Subscriber is not relying upon any information (including, without limitation, any advertisement, article, notice or other communication published in any newspaper, magazine, website or similar media or broadcast over television or radio, and any seminars or meetings whose attendees have been invited by any general solicitation or advertising) provided by the Company or any of its Affiliates or any agent of them, written or otherwise, in determining to invest in the Company.
+Other than as set forth herein and in the Memorandum, the Certificate, the Bylaws, the Advisory Agreement and the Administration Agreement, the Subscriber is not relying upon any information (including, without limitation, any advertisement, article, notice or other communication published in any newspaper, magazine, website or similar media or broadcast over television or radio, and any seminars or meetings whose attendees have been invited by any general solicitation or advertising) provided by the Company, the Adviser, any Affiliate of the foregoing or any agent of them, written or otherwise, in determining to invest in the Company.

-(n) The Subscriber has been given the opportunity to ask questions of, and receive answers from the Company and its personnel relating to the Company, concerning the terms and conditions of the purchase of Shares and other matters pertaining to this investment, and has had access to such financial and other information concerning the Company as it has considered necessary to verify the accuracy of any information provided and to make a decision to invest in the Company, and has availed itself of this opportunity to the full extent desired.
+(n) The Subscriber has been given the opportunity to ask questions of, and receive answers from, the Adviser, the Company and their respective personnel relating to the Company, concerning the terms and conditions of the purchase of Shares and other matters pertaining to this investment, and has had access to such financial and other information concerning the Company as it has considered necessary to verify the accuracy of any information provided and to make a decision to invest in the Company, and has availed itself of this opportunity to the full extent desired.

-(o) No representations or warranties have been made to the Subscriber with respect to this investment or the Company other than the representations of the Company set forth herein and the Subscriber has not relied upon any representation or warranty not provided herein or therein in making this subscription.
+(o) No representations or warranties have been made to the Subscriber with respect to this investment, the Adviser or the Company other than the representations of the Company set forth herein and the Subscriber has not relied upon any representation or warranty not provided herein or therein in making this subscription.